public final class RankAssignments extends Object

 Minimum edge length and weights should be non-negative.

-- the input graph in which all the edges have directions, such that rank[source] < rank[target]
+graph - the input graph in which all the edges have directions, such that rank[source] < rank[target] and

 The algorithm is using a highly optimized version of Gansner's algorithm: